Fathima-nazarin/Calculator-app-java/README.md

-# Calculator
+# 🧮Calculator

-A simple desktop calculator built with Java Swing, styled after the classic iOS calculator.
-It supports basic arithmetic out of the box, with an expandable scientific mode for trigonometric, logarithmic, and other advanced functions.
+A simple desktop calculator built using Java and Java Swing.
+It features a clean, responsive UI with a built-in toggle to expand into a fully scientific calculator for trigonometric, logarithmic, and other advanced mathematical operations.

-## Features
+## ✨Features

 - Basic arithmetic: addition, subtraction, multiplication, division
 - Percentage and backspace support